kangyangyang520/dbscan-on-spark/README.md

 ["MR-DBSCAN: a scalable MapReduce-based DBSCAN algorithm for heavily skewed data"](http://www.researchgate.net/profile/Yaobin_He/publication/260523383_MR-DBSCAN_a_scalable_MapReduce-based_DBSCAN_algorithm_for_heavily_skewed_data/links/0046353a1763ee2bdf000000.pdf).

 - I have overrided the version of Irving Cordova .
-- His version only can apply on two-dimensional dataset , however i have changed this promblem.
+- His version only can apply on two-dimensional dataset .
+Now this version can apply on arbitrary-dimension dataset.

-- And this version is undone.
-I'm working on it .
+- And the first version has done, and i have released it .

+- In this verson , i do not use the r-tree to impore the operating efficiency of this algorithm.
 DBSCAN on Spark is built against Scala 2.10.

 ### Example usage